 Our firm-level data also allow us to use a quarterly frequency to test whether the EXIM shutdown began to affect firms precisely in mid-2015, which helps to alleviate the concern that correlated shocks may particularly affect EXIM-dependent firms.
-We can also control for firms being in the same industry-geography and for a battery of additional firm characteristics (balance sheet characteristics, lobbying activities, etc.), interacted with time fixed effects, which absorb the impact of unobserved shocks that are correlated with these characteristics.
+We can also control for firms being in the same industry-geography and for a battery of additional firm characteristics (balance sheet characteristics, lobbying activities, government contract dependency), interacted with time fixed effects, which absorb the impact of unobserved shocks that are correlated with these characteristics.
 For example, the inclusion of total asset tercile-by-year fixed effects ensures that our coefficient of interest β_t is not driven by differences in time-varying unobserved shocks to smaller or larger firms, and controlling for firm lobbying behavior ensures that the effects are not due to a shock to the value of political connections.

-Figure 4: Firm Covariate Balance
+Figure 3: Firm Covariate Balance

-Notes: This figure shows coefficient estimates and 90% (lighter bars) and 95% (darker bars) confidence intervals of the difference between treated and control firms for different variables.
-All variables are normalized to have a mean of zero and a standard deviation of one.
+Notes: This figure shows coefficient estimates and 95% (darker bars) and 99% (lighter bars) confidence intervals of the difference between treated and control firms for different variables.
+All variables are normalized to have a mean of zero and a standard deviation of one, and ratios are winsorized at the 5% level.
 "Unconditional" refers to the sample comparing treated firms to all untreated firms without conditioning on any fixed effects.
 "Exporter" indicates that the firm has either received EXIM support, reported foreign sales in Compustat Segment, has positive exports in Datamyne, or reports taxable foreign income.
 "Industry" is defined at the SIC2 level.